+Like all universities, Queen Mary University of London charges two different rates of tuition fees for each individual programme of study.
+The two different rates are know as 'home' and 'overseas'.
 However, the rules are more complex than this simple distinction, and it is important to check your eligibility carefully.
-This page will help you to understand which fees you are eligible to pay, and how to get advice and support if you feel you have been charged the incorrect rate of tuition fee.
+This page will help you to understand which fees you are eligible to pay, and what to do if you disagree with your fee status.

-The UK legislation that defines who is eligible for 'home' fees sets out ten categories of people who qualify for 'home' fee status.
+The UK legislation that defines who is eligible for 'home' fees sets out the categories of people who qualify for 'home' fee status.
 Broadly speaking, eligibility for 'home' fee status depends on key things such as:

 - your status in the UK (e.g. whether you are a UK national, EU national or what other type of permission you have to live in the UK)